NAMAN3342/project-neuro/README.md

 <details>
 <summary><a id="what-is-this-project"></a><strong>🎯 What Is This Project?</strong></summary>

-This is a **complete brain-computer interface (BCI) system** that captures electrical activity from your brain using EEG electrodes, processes the signals in real-time on an Arduino microcontroller, and visualizes the results through a beautiful web application.
+This is a **complete brain-computer interface (BCI) system** that captures electrical activity from your brain using EEG electrodes, processes the signals in real-time on an embedded microcontroller, and visualizes the results through a beautiful web application.
 It's designed for:

 - 🔬 **Neuroscience Research**: Study brain states and neural correlates
 - 🧘 **Meditation Monitoring**: Track relaxation and meditative states